jundalisay/superb/content/en/research/keynes/general-theory/chapter-14appendix2.md

 - reduce the price of consumers’ goods, and
 - a lesser fall in the price of producers’ goods

 This means that a reduction in interest rate will stimulate investment.

 A lowering of the marginal efficiency of capital has the opposite effect to what the argument assumes because investment is stimulated either by:
 - raising the schedule of the marginal efficiency or
 - lowering the interest rate

-Professor von Mises confuses the marginal efficiency of capital with the rate of interest, causing their conclusions to be exactly the wrong way round.
+Professor von Mises confuses the marginal efficiency of capital with the interest rate.

-Professor Alvin Hansen writes:
+- It causes their conclusions to be exactly the wrong way round.

+{{< q >}}
 “Mises has suggested that the net effect of reduced spending will be a lower price of consumers’ goods.
 This would minimize the stimulus to invest in fixed capital.
+<cite>Professor Alvin Hansen</cite>
+{{< /q >}}

 This is incorrect.
-It is based on a confusion of the effect on capital formation of
+It is based on a confusion of the effect on capital formation of:

-(1) higher or lower prices of consumers’ goods, and (2) a change in the rate of interest.
+1. higher or lower prices of consumers’ goods, and
+2. a change in the rate of interest.

-Decreased spending and increased saving reduces consumer goods prices relative to that of producers’ goods.
+Decreased spending and increased saving reduces consumer goods prices, relative to that of producers’ goods.

-But this, in effect, means a lower rate of interest, and a lower rate of interest stimulates an expansion of capital investment in fields which at higher rates would be unprofitable.”
+But this, in effect, means a lower interest rate.
+A lower interest rate stimulates an expansion of capital investment in fields which at higher rates would be unprofitable.

 ## Author’s Footnotes